 180 Marsh Hill Road

-MS 1-16F

 Orange, CT 06477

 Attn: Director, Wholesale Power Contracts

-Fax: (203) 499-3625

-and

-The United Illuminating Company

-157 Church Street

-P.O.
-Box 1564

-New Haven, CT 06506-0901

-Attn: General Counsel

-Fax: (203) 499-3664
+UIPower@uinet.com

 A Party may change its addresses by providing notice of same in accordance herewith.

 ARTICLE EIGHTEEN: Interpretation

 In this Agreement, unless the context otherwise requires, the singular shall include the plural, the masculine shall include the feminine and neuter, and vice versa; the terms “any” and “all” mean “any and all”; the term “includes” or “including” shall mean “including, without limitation,”; reference to a Section, Article or Schedule shall mean a Section, Article or Schedule of this Agreement; and the terms “hereof,” “herein,” “hereto,” “hereunder” and “herewith” refer to this Agreement as a whole.
 Reference to a given agreement or instrument shall be a reference to that agreement or instrument as modified, amended, supplemented and restated through the date as of which such reference is made.
 In this Agreement, any reference to “dollars” or use of a “$” symbol shall mean “U.S. dollars.”